-Traditionally served on Christmas, tortellini en brodo (pasta in broth) is a very simple stuffed pasta dish–so simple, in fact, that you might be tempted to skip it in favor of heavier fare.
-Definitely don’t!
+Traditionally served on Christmas, tortellini en brodo (pasta in broth) is a very simple stuffed pasta dish.

 While tortellini is delicious in all sorts of cream sauces (or smothered in pesto, which is our totally untraditional favorite way to eat it), the traditional dish is delicious and definitely worth sampling while in Bologna.

 If there’s one dish you add to your list of things to do in Bologna, make it this one.

 The real version of what the rest of the world knows as spaghetti bolognese is incredibly delicious.

 When you think tagliatelle al ragu, picture thick, wide noodles that are big and strong enough to hold the meat sauce in a way that the spaghetti used in “regular” spaghetti bolognese never could.